esilesvn/Pipeline_Project/README.md

 4. Data Vizualisation

 Generate a barchart based on the results of the "All" approach described above.
-The graph, saved in a folder "Output" (created if doesn't exist), will contains a Top 10 of Categories based on the installs, reviews or rating.
+The graph, saved in a folder "Output" (created if doesn't exist), will contain a Top 10 of Categories based on the installs, reviews or rating.

 ## Feedback
 1. Obstacles encoutered